flatironinstitute/mountainsort/docs/source/index.rst

 Installation
 ------------

 The following instructions are for installing MountainSort on Ubuntu 16.04 (recommended).
-Installation instructions requiring compilation can be :doc:`founder here <installation_advanced>`.
+Installation instructions requiring compilation can be :doc:`found here <installation_advanced>`.

 *Note: The following packages have not quite been updated yet.
 Please wait until Nov 21st*